victoryapcheeann/ReactToDo-Mobile-/README.md

-React To Do Mobile Application
+React Native To Do Mobile App

-<a href = "https://www.youtube.com/watch?v=smMXPLZTJ64&feature=youtu.be">React Weather App</a> -
+<a href = "https://www.youtube.com/watch?v=smMXPLZTJ64&feature=youtu.be">React Native To Do Mobile App</a> -
   Click to see demo on youtube!.

   <p>A simple to do app done using react native</p>